Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair

-Figure~\ref{fig:venn_brt} compares the set of bugs resolved by each configuration, where ``resolved'' refers to generating a plausible BRT.
-As shown, all cogeneration strategies resolve a similar number of unique bugs.
-Meanwhile, the number of unique bugs resolved by Freeform and BRT-only are the same (8 bugs), both of which are higher than that of Fix-only (0 bugs).
+Figure~\ref{fig:venn_brt} compares the set of bugs addressed by each configuration, where ``addressed'' refers to generating a plausible BRT.
+As shown, all cogeneration strategies addressed a similar number of unique bugs.
+Meanwhile, the number of unique bugs addressed by Freeform and BRT-only are the same (8 bugs), both of which are higher than that of Fix-only (0 bugs).

-We examine the 8 bugs where BRT-only resolved but Freeform did not, and find that the regression can be attributed to several reasons: randomness in LLM generation given that BRT-only generated exactly one plausible BRT per bug (5 bugs); Freeform generated fewer patches with test, thus reducing the probability of a plausible BRT (2 bugs); tests were generated but not plausible (1 bug).
-On the 8 bugs where Freeform resolved but BRT-only did not, the gain can be attributed to: randomness in LLM generation (5 bugs) and many tests were generated but none were plausible (3 bugs).
+We examine the 8 bugs where BRT-only addressed but Freeform did not, and find that the regression can be attributed to several reasons: randomness in LLM generation given that BRT-only generated exactly one plausible BRT per bug (5 bugs); Freeform generated fewer patches with test, thus reducing the probability of a plausible BRT (2 bugs); tests were generated but not plausible (1 bug).
+On the 8 bugs where Freeform addressed but BRT-only did not, the gain can be attributed to: randomness in LLM generation (5 bugs) and many tests were generated but none were plausible (3 bugs).